amccormick2020/RoadSign-Detector/README.md

 # Deployed online at the following link
 https://roadsign-detector.streamlit.app/

 Detects and classifies stop signs, railroad crossing signs, no parking signs, speed limit signs, and yield signs from images.
 Uses a heuristic approach to classification through extracted features from images utilizing sketch recognition techniques rather than a deep learning model.
-This allows for exponentially faster computations
+This allows for exponentially faster computations while taking significantly less memory than a ML model such as a convolutional neural network.
+The tradeoff by using a heuristic-based model such as this is that it is less robust than a ML model such as a convolutional neural network.

+Roadsign Detector Characteristics:
 - Utilizes OpenCV for image preprocessing and feature extraction
 - Image sizes are normalized
 - Erosion and dilation used to reduce noise